openMetaAnalysis/back-pain-chronic-treatment-with-tramadol/study-details/risk-of-bias.md

 ##Randomized controlled trials
 Based on [Cochrane Handbook](http://handbook.cochrane.org/chapter_8/table_8_5_d_criteria_for_judging_risk_of_bias_in_the_risk_of.htm).
 Modifications are:
-* Selective reporting bias is high risk if trial protocol is not registered.
+* Selective reporting bias is high risk if trial protocol is not registered.(PMID [26244868](https://pubmed.gov/26244868))
 * Incomplete outcome data is unclear risk of Consort diagram is not provided.

 Content is taken from  Chaparro et al. Cochrane Database Syst Rev. 2013 PMID: [23983011](http://pubmed.gov/23983011) except: